 During the four-week study, 407 out of 2,011 residents had been involved in an abusive incident with another resident.
 Forty-five percent of these incidents involved verbal abuse, while 26 percent involved physical assault.

+Resident-on-resident abuse can be a tragic source of violence no one anticipates when you believe your loved one is safe in their facility.
 Regardless of where the abuse comes from, it should be considered unacceptable.
 If you believe your loved one has been subjected to abuse at the hands of another resident, don’t hesitate to contact the nursing home abuse attorneys at Wapner Newman to learn more about your legal options.

 Our Nursing Home Abuse Attorneys Handle Neglect Cases as Well